Priyanshu-server/DGT_STABLE_DIFFUSION-ALPHA/readme.md

 >   - Provide prompts in text like structure. `Cat\nDog\nPrompt3... etc`
 - But before exectuion, update config.py file
     - Change value of TRAIN_DATA_DIR = '/data_dir/' and DATASET_NAME = ''
-- Command when downloading pictures from unsplash (Update ACESS TOKEN IN CONFIG.PY)
-    - `python3 app.py -prompt_file prompts.txt -num_imgs 2 -size 128 -data_dir train -site unsplash -unsplash_size raw -verbose False -train False`
 - unsplash_sized = `{"raw","full","regular","small","thumb"}`
-- Command when downloading dataset from Google (No need to provide UNSPLASH ACCESS TOKEN)
-    - `python3 app.py -prompt_file prompts.txt -num_imgs 2 -size 128 -data_dir train -verbose False -train False`
+- Update `data_config.py` file for changes in Data Downloading and Output.

 #### Offline Dataset
 - Working with offline dataset require triggering main.py.
-- But before exectuion, update config.py file
+- But before exectuion, update cofig.py file
     - Change value of TRAIN_DATA_DIR = '/data_dir/' and DATASET_NAME = ''
     - Make a file `metadata.json` inside /data_dir/ and inside that file, each line represents a json object of `["file_name","text"]` keys.
 The model will read files from that `jsonl : File` only.
     - Put your images inside `/data_dir/` with file `metadata.jsonl`